 The Ellis Bird Farm opens for the season in the third week of May.
 It’s open Tuesday – Sunday from 11 AM – 5 PM and its closed on Mondays unless it’s a holiday.

 There are kid-centric programs, bird identification classes and a Bluebird Society Conference in July.
-For the whole list of what is offered check their event and programs calendar.
+For the whole list of what is offered check their website for events and programs.

 There is no entrance fee but donations are gratefully accepted.